wp-plugins/pdf24-post-to-pdf/readme.txt

 Tags: pdf, convert to pdf, create pdf, sidebar, posts to pdf, entries to pdf Requires at least: 1.5.0
 Tested up to: 2.5
-Stable tag: 2.0
+Stable tag: 2.1

-Let your visitors create a pdf from a all posts on the current viewed page and send the created pdf to an email
+Let your visitors create a pdf from a all posts on the current page and send the created pdf to an email

 == Description ==